aburijal26/VisDat/README.md

 This repository contains the code and files for the Tugas Besar Visualisasi Data project, which includes a web application built with Streamlit.

 # Project Description
-The Tugas Besar Visualisasi Data project is a web application that provides interactive visualizations of COVID-19 in Asia data.
+The Tugas Besar Visualisasi Data project is a web application that provides interactive visualizations of COVID-19 in Southeast Asia.
 The application uses data from the [OWID (Our World in Data) COVID-19](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv) dataset and allows users to explore and analyze COVID-19 cases in various countries.

 # Features
-* Interactive line chart: Users can select a country and a date range to view the daily new COVID-19 cases in the selected country in Asia over the selected period.
+* Interactive line chart: Users can select a country and a date range to view the daily new COVID-19 cases in the selected country in Southeast Asia over the selected period.
-* Country selection: Users can choose a specific country in Asia from a dropdown menu to focus on a particular region.
+* Country selection: Users can choose a specific country in Southeast Asia from a dropdown menu to focus on a particular region.
-* Date range selection: Users can adjust the date range using a slider to explore COVID-19 cases in Asia during different time periods.
+* Date range selection: Users can adjust the date range using a slider to explore COVID-19 cases in Southeast Asia during different time periods.

 The web application is deployed using Streamlit and is accessible at the following URL: